 Social media and customer service interactions are opportunities for businesses to develop their brand.
-Finding creative ways to tailor your logo, messaging, and tone are foundations of brand definition.
+Finding creative ways to tailor your logo, messaging, and tone are the foundations of brand definition.

 Consistency is key in brand development, customers should know what to expect when interacting with your company and its products.
-By consistently providing innovative new products and high quality customer service interactions, customers loyalty will continue to grow.
+By consistently providing innovative new products and high quality customer service interactions, customer loyalty will continue to grow.

 2. Buyer Personas

 A developed brand makes it much easier to develop buyer personas and ideal customer profiles.
 Ideal customer profiles are based on companies a business would like to sell to, while buyer personas are based on individual customers.

 Buyer personas must incorporate pain points and challenges in order to offer customized solutions.
 Additionally, make sure to take account of demographics and decision making habits when formulating a business's buyer personas.